WHAT IS NORTHERN SOUTH PARK?

 WHAT’S NEXT?

-Now that the LDRs have passed, we are in a holding pattern until one of the landowners submits a Master Site Plan to develop the area.
-If and when this submission is made, we will be there and remain vigilant throughout the process to make sure landowners, developers, and non-profit partners alike hold firm to the promises that they made to the community.
+After the LDRs passed in 2024, the Gill team has now submitted a Master Site Plan.
+The County Planning Commission is currently reviewing this plan and will make a recommendation to the County Commissioners, who will take a final vote.
+Issues include phasing, wildlife permeability, and traffic.
+We will be there and remain vigilant throughout the process to make sure landowners, developers, and non-profit partners alike hold firm to the promises that they made to the community.

 HISTORY